gokulm/BoltOn/docs/data.md

 ----------------
 This factory uses IServiceProvider to resolve DbContexts, and if the request implements `IQuery<>`, it sets the DbContexts' `ChangeTracker.QueryTrackingBehavior` to `QueryTrackingBehavior.NoTracking` and `ChangeTracker.AutoDetectChangesEnabled` to false with the help of `ChangeTrackerInterceptor`.

-**Note:** You could disable this behavior by removing the interceptor from the pipeline using `RemoveInterceptor<TInterceptor>` extension method.
+**Note:** You could disable this behavior by removing the interceptor from the pipeline using `RemoveInterceptor<ChangeTrackerInterceptor>` extension method.

 CosmosDb
 --------